Quantum aspects of spacetime: A quantum optics view of acceleration radiation and black holes: Quantum physics: Introduction and historical overview

 driven by a Hamiltonian operator ${\hat {H}}$ (using the modern notation developed by Dirac~\cite{Dirac_QM-book,Dirac_QM-notation}), and with a physical scale in terms of the reduced Planck or Dirac constant $\hbar= h/2\pi$ (where $h$ is the ordinary Planck constant).
 Correspondingly, the physical observables are represented by operators or matrices $\hat{A}$ satisfying commutation relations, with the primary canonical commutators,

 between pairs of conjugate position-momentum variables $\hat{q}$ and $\hat{p}$.
-(The commutator between two operators or matrices $\hat{A}$ and $\hat{B}$ is generally defined by $[\hat{A},\hat{B}] = \hat{A}\hat{B} -\hat{B}\hat{A} $, and the hats denote the operator nature of these quantities.)
-In this way, the observables of matrix mechanics are subject to a set of time evolution equations that give the same physical outcome as Eq.~(\ref{eq:Schrodinger-eq}), as first shown in Ref.~\cite{Schrodinger_SEq-1926_equivalence}.
-Moreover, the complete equivalence of these two dynamical approaches was further established in a generalized transformation theory by Dirac~\cite{Dirac_QM-transf-theory}, in what became the modern framework of quantum mechanics~\cite{Dirac_QM-book}.
-In this setting, the original matrix mechanics can be displayed in the Heisenberg picture by starting with the evolution of states given by the dynamical equation~(\ref{eq:Schrodinger-eq}) of the Schr\"{o}dinger picture and recasting the operator dynamics (representable as matrices) in terms of the Heisenberg equation
+In this quantum context, the commutator between two operators or matrices $\hat{A}$ and $\hat{B}$ is generally defined by $[\hat{A},\hat{B}] = \hat{A}\hat{B} -\hat{B}\hat{A} $, and the hats denote the operator nature of these quantities.
+The primary relation~(\ref{eq:primary-canonical-commutators}) is introduced to accommodate the Heisenberg uncertainty principle~\cite{Heisenberg_uncertainty}, describing the incompatibility of simultaneous measurements of position and momentum, as well as of any pair of canonically conjugate variables.

+In terms of a distinct but equivalent approach, the observables of matrix mechanics are subject to a set of time evolution equations that give the same physical outcome as Eq.~(\ref{eq:Schrodinger-eq}), as first shown in Ref.~\cite{Schrodinger_SEq-1926_equivalence}.
+The complete equivalence of these two dynamical approaches was further established in a generalized transformation theory by Dirac~\cite{Dirac_QM-transf-theory}, in what became the modern framework of quantum mechanics~\cite{Dirac_QM-book}.
+In this setting, the original matrix mechanics can be displayed in the Heisenberg picture by starting with the evolution of states given by the dynamical Eq.~(\ref{eq:Schrodinger-eq}) of the Schr\"{o}dinger picture and recasting the operator dynamics (representable as matrices) in terms of the Heisenberg equation

 which highlights that the Hamiltonian governs the time evolution via quantum-mechanical commutators.
 The Schr\"{o}dinger and Heisenberg picture quantities are labeled with subscripts $\text{S}$ and $\text{H}$.
 The relation between the quantities $\hat{A}_{_{\text{H}}}$ and $\hat{A}_{_{\text{S}}}$ in the two pictures is defined by a similarity transformation with respect to the time evolution of Eq.~(\ref{eq:Schrodinger-eq})---this guarantees identical outcomes for the predicted values of any observable quantities.
 In what follows, we will omit the hats for the notation of operators.